tri-cods/Ed-Minimal-Editions/README.md

 # DS in the classroom: creating a digital edition

 For this session we will demonstrate a simple project using the skills you've been developing: building a simple website using GitHub pages.
-The 'theme' we'll be using is [Ed](https://minicomp.github.io/ed/), designed for textual editors who want to create a digital edition of a text using the principles of [minimal computing](http://go-dh.github.io/mincomp/).
+The 'theme' we'll be using is [Ed](https://minicomp.github.io/ed/), designed for textual editors who want to create a digital edition of a primary text using the principles of [minimal computing](http://go-dh.github.io/mincomp/).
 Because it's an easy way to collaborate on creating open educational resources, we'll talk about how one could assign a similar activity to students.

 In this session, we will: